kasuken/BattleshipAI/AI_VS_AI_INSTRUCTIONS.md

 ## Important Notes

 - In AI vs AI mode, ships are placed randomly for both sides
-- Both AIs always use LM Studio, never falling back to the simple AI
+- Both AIs always use LM Studio, with a robust retry mechanism:
-- If connection issues occur, the app will retry with simplified requests to LM Studio
+  - Each AI will attempt up to 3 times to get a valid move from LM Studio
+  - First attempt uses full context (board state, hits, misses, sunk ships)
+  - Second attempt uses simplified context (just the board and previous hits)
+  - Third attempt uses minimal context (just the board)
+  - Only after all 3 attempts fail will it fall back to a simple backup AI
 - The AI settings button allows configuration of the LM Studio endpoint and model parameters

 ## Troubleshooting